 CN: Panic attacks, suicide

 For me, a panic attack is the worst feeling in the world.
-They are ruthless, tormenting and shattering to the soul.
-They are so debilitating that they often make me feel suicidal, and many others report feeling like they are having a heart attack.
+Sometimes they are so debilitating that I start to feel suicidal, and many others report feeling like they are having a heart attack.
 I’ve been enduring them for over ten years and, whilst it doesn’t make them any less terrifying, I’ve learnt some effective coping strategies, from mental health professionals and online resources, which have allowed me to have some control over them, and keep them at bay.

 Using coping methods isn’t always easy, especially when you’re in the height of a panic attack and are experiencing many different symptoms at once.
 You feel out of breath, lightheaded, your heart begins palpitating, the chest pains kick in, and suddenly you’re shaking and your palms are sweating.
 All logic is gone in these moments.

 With that in mind, you may feel as though these strategies “aren’t working” the first few times around, but I’ve found it’s important to keep trying.
 You aren’t going to be an expert straight away, as it’s a skill you have to learn, so they often take a bit of time and practice before they start being effective.
 The ultimate goal is to prevent a panic attack or keep them at bay, so these tips are useful for the onset of a panic attack in attempt to stop it before it peaks.
 However, they can also be used during the peak of a panic attack to help you calm down.
 Find what works for you: